elviszhong2030/Mushrooms-project/README.md

 2.Have a labels.txt file with the labels of different types of mushrooms .

-3.Have a pre - trained model file:							 (e.g., I use the resnet18 as my model: resnet18.onnx).
+3.Have a trained model file:							 (e.g., I use the resnet18 as my model: resnet18.onnx).

 4.Prepare the python code to identify the pictures